Some of the links on this site are affiliate links.

 For example, imagine you are heavily invested in Coca-Cola, and they just took a big loss.

-If they lost enough profits, short term or otherwise, they could very likely make the decision to turn off or halt their dividends for a season.
+If they lost enough profits, they could very likely make the decision to turn off or lower their dividends for a season.

-In this scenario, if you've been paying your mortgage and groceries solely off of your Coca-Cola Dividends, this would be a terrible time for you!
+In this scenario, if you've been paying your mortgage and groceries off of only Coca-Cola Dividends, you won't be having a good time!

-With dividend investing, make sure you're extra diversified, so you can avoid this misfortune.
+With dividend investing, make sure you're extra diversified, to avoid outcomes like this.

 3. Not Doing Enough (or any) Research